JRHecimovich2242/IncrementalGame/README.md

-# IncrementalGame
+# IncrementalGame (aka IdleGunner)
-A simple idle/incremental game made in Unity
+A simple idle/incremental game made in Unity based on and using art from [Minigunner](https://store.steampowered.com/app/1778200/Minigunner/)

 # Media
 [Gameplay Video](https://youtu.be/euznfvszGGw)